Kanrum² – a scalable agile software development concept based on Kanban with Scrum elements

 The requirements

-1. The Initial Backlog
+- The Initial Backlog

 All new requirements are created in the initial backlog.

-In the assignment meetings, the requirements are distributed to the teams (and moved to the respective team backlog).
+In the assignment meetings, the requirements are distributed to the teams (and moved to the respective team backlog). - The team backlogs

 The team PO selects the next requirements to be refined/sliced from the respective team backlog.
-Once a requirement has been fully sliced, refined (and possibly estimated), it is considered “ready” and is moved to the team’s ready backlog.
+Once a requirement has been fully sliced, refined (and possibly estimated), it is considered “ready” and is moved to the team’s ready backlog. - The ready backlogs of the individual teams

-The team PO selects the requirements to be prioritized from the requirements of the respective team’s ready backlog and prioritizes them in the priority list.
+The team PO selects the requirements to be prioritized from the requirements of the respective team’s ready backlog and prioritizes them in the priority list. - The priority lists (Next column) of the individual teams

 The ticket with the highest priority is always processed next in the priority list.